-The Impresario: an erratic alphabet poem, in twenty-six parts, plus epilogue.
+The Impresario: an erratic alphabet, a poem in twenty-six parts, plus epilogue.
 The setting, a city of Normandie in the early fifteenth century.

 The care he had taken of her in his first fascination